EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 https://github.com/YOUR_GITHUB_NAME_HERE/EDDiscovery

 * Clone your forked repo from Git Bash.
-Create an upstream remote to Finwen's repo
+Create an upstream remote to the main remote repo

 ```
 $ clone https://github.com/YOUR_GITHUB_NAME_HERE/EDDiscovery.git